oracle-livelabs/database/tmm-run-sample-apps/run-lra-app/run-lra-app.md

 5. Select one of the traces to view.
 ![Jaeger Trace for Confirmation Step](images/jaeger-trace-confirm-cancel.png)

-## Task 6: View source code of the sample application (Optional)
+## Task 6: View source code of the Travel Agent application (Optional)
-The source code of the sample application is present in folder: /home/oracle/OTMM/otmm-22.3/samples/lra/lrademo
+The source code of the Travel Agent application is present in folder: /home/oracle/OTMM/otmm-23.4.1/samples/lra/lrademo
-- Trip Service Source code: /home/oracle/OTMM/otmm-22.3/samples/lra/lrademo/trip-manager
+- Trip Service Source code: /home/oracle/OTMM/otmm-23.4.1/samples/lra/lrademo/trip-manager
-- Hotel Service Source code: /home/oracle/OTMM/otmm-22.3/samples/lra/lrademo/hotel
+- Hotel Service Source code: /home/oracle/OTMM/otmm-23.4.1/samples/lra/lrademo/hotel
-- Flight Service Source code: /home/oracle/OTMM/otmm-22.3/samples/lra/lrademo/flight
+- Flight Service Source code: /home/oracle/OTMM/otmm-23.4.1/samples/lra/lrademo/flight
-- Trip Client Source code: /home/oracle/OTMM/otmm-22.3/samples/lra/lrademo/trip-client
+- Trip Client Source code: /home/oracle/OTMM/otmm-23.4.1/samples/lra/lrademo/trip-client

 You can use the VIM editor to view the source code files.
 You can also use the Text Editor application to view the source code files.
 To bring up the Text Editor, click on Activities (top left) -> Show Applications -> Text Editor.
 Inside Text Editor, select Open a File and browse to the source code files in the folders shown above.